English Reformation: Humanism

-Renaissance humanists, such as Erasmus (who lived in England for a time), John Colet and Thomas More, called for a return ad fontes ("back to the sources") of Christian faith—the scriptures as understood through textual and linguistic scholarship—and wanted to make the Bible available in the vernacular.
+Some Renaissance humanists, such as Erasmus (who lived in England for a time), John Colet and Thomas More, called for a return ad fontes ("back to the sources") of Christian faith—the scriptures as understood through textual, linguistic, classical and patristic scholarship—and wanted to make the Bible available in the vernacular.
 Humanists criticised so-called superstitious practices and clerical corruption, while emphasising inward piety over religious ritual.
 Some of the early Protestant leaders went through a humanist phase before embracing the new movement.
+A notable early use of the English word reformation came in 1512, when the English bishops were called together by Henry, notionally to discuss the extirpation of the rump Lollard heresy.
+John Colet (then working with Erasmus on the establishment of his school) gave a notoriously confrontational sermon on Romans 12:2 ("Be ye not conformed to this world, but be ye reformed in the newness of your minds") saying that the first to reform must be the bishops themselves, then the clergy, and only then the laity.